Georges Garnier: Official appearances

 On 1 May 1904, Garnier was one of the eleven footballers who played in France's first-ever official match, a friendly cup match against Belgium at the Stade du Vivier d'Oie, providing an assist to Gaston Cyprès's 87th-minute equalizer to salvage a 3–3 draw.
 Aged 26, he was the oldest player in the French team, because at that time the practice of football concerned young people and often stopped with marriage, so he remains the earlier born player to have ever played for the Blues.
 He earned his final two international caps for France in 1905, in friendly matches against Switzerland and Belgium.

 On 2 April 1905, the USFSA selected Garnier as the captain of the Paris football team in the very first Paris-Nord match (an annual test match for the French national team), helping his side to a 4–1 win.

 Athletic career

 Georges Garnier (RCF), the 1897 French champion in the 800 meters.

-An accomplished and well-rounded athlete, Garnier was one of the best members of Racing Club de France (athletics), being a French champion in the 400 metres in 1895 and the 800 metres in 1897, and winning the first edition of the Prix de France 1896 (200 metres flat of the RCF).
+Garnier was a member of Racing Club de France (athletics), being a French champion in the 400 metres in 1895 and the 800 metres in 1897, and winning the first edition of the Prix de France 1896 (200 metres flat of the RCF).

 His brother André, also from the RCF, was French champion of the 100 meters in 1896 and vice-champion in 1897, as well as vice-champion of the 400 meters that year.
 They should not be confused with a Garnier of US Le Mans, active between 1903 and 1906 in the 400 meters hurdles, 110 meters hurdles, as well as in the pole vault.